explosion/curated-transformers/README.md

 to build the library from source by cloning the [following branch](https://github.com/shadeMe/bitsandbytes/tree/linear-layer-device) of our fork.
 Installation instructions can be found [here](https://github.com/shadeMe/bitsandbytes/blob/linear-layer-device/compile_from_source.md).

 Users can still use the quantization feature without building the `bitsandbytes` library from our fork.
-However, they may encounter increased memory usage during the model initialization phase.
-The extra memory will be freed once the model has been successfully quantized.
+However, this will result in increased CPU memory usage during the model initialization phase.
+The extra overhead amounts to about 2x the memory required for each model parameter, but this value is not cumulative as parameters are deserialized one-by-one.
+GPU memory usage remains unaffected.